 Change of the measurement mode of the camera

 This change will depend on the camera model and the manufacturer.
-In the case of the Nikon D5500 as a reference, the change is made through the menu settings.
+In the Nikon D5500 as a reference, the change is made through the menu settings.

 The Nikon D810 and D5 models have a separate button in the upper left quadrant for camera metering.

 In the Canon cameras, the change of measurement mode will also depend on the model.
 But generally, this change is made with a combination of keys, camera menu, or has a specific measurement button very close to the LCD screen, located on the top of the camera.